Chart Color Schemes

 Denistone is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Denistone's dwelling structure, as per the latest Census, was 79.6% houses and 20.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 42.9% houses and 57.1% other dwellings.
-Home ownership in Denistone stood at 45.5%, with mortgaged dwellings at 36.3% and rented ones at 18.2%.
-The median monthly mortgage repayment was $2,902, higher than Sydney metro's $2,600.
-Median weekly rent in Denistone was $600, compared to Sydney metro's $460.
-Nationally, Denistone's mortgage repayments were significantly higher at $2,902 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 at $600.
+In Denistone, as per the latest Census evaluation, 79.6% of dwellings were houses, with the remaining 20.4% consisting of semi-detached homes, apartments, and other dwelling types.
+This differs from Sydney metropolitan area's distribution of 42.9% houses and 57.1% other dwellings.
+Home ownership in Denistone stood at 45.5%, with mortgaged dwellings at 36.3% and rented dwellings at 18.2%.
+The median monthly mortgage repayment in the area was $2,902, surpassing Sydney metro's average of $2,600.
+Weekly rent in Denistone was recorded at $600, compared to Sydney metro's $460.
+Nationally, Denistone's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing